Monday, April 22, 2019

 The Consumers Energy Foundation is Consumers Energy’s charitable arm.
 The Consumers Energy Foundation enables communities to thrive and grow by investing in what’s most important to Michigan – its people, our planet and Michigan’s prosperity.

 In 2018, the Consumers Energy Foundation, Consumers Energy and its employees and retirees contributed more than $18.5 million to Michigan nonprofits.
-For more information, visit www.ConsumersEnergy.com/foundation.
+For more information about the Consumers Energy Foundation, visit our Consumers Energy Foundation page.

 Consumers Energy, Michigan’s largest energy provider, is the principal subsidiary of CMS Energy (NYSE: CMS), providing natural gas and/or electricity to 6.7 million of the state’s 10 million residents in all 68 Lower Peninsula counties.